Especially Unexpected: Children of an Idle Brain

 Romeo and Juliet: Love Knows No Age, by William Shakespeare

 At the Randolph Road Theater, July 16-August 9, 2015

 The re-imagined love story set in an adult living community, reverses the roles of parents and children.
-Now that 70 is the new 50, this classic tragedy aims to explore what happens when Romeo and Juliet fall passionately in love in their seventies.
+This fresh new take on the classic tragedy aims to explore what happens when Romeo and Juliet fall passionately in love in their seventies.